Striking junior doctors vocal about working rights outside Auckland City Hospital

 "Patients should still come to their scheduled appointment or surgery on the strike days unless we have contacted them directly to say their appointment is being rescheduled."

-The District Health Boards' national contingency planner, Anne Aitcheson, told the Herald she could not confirm exactly how many surgeries had been deferred as a result, as that data was still being collected by each DHB, but said it would be thousands.
+Yesterday District Health Boards' national contingency planner, Anne Aitcheson, told the Herald thousands of surgeries would be deferred.

+However, today Auckland DHBs said a total of 118 operations had been postponed - 86 at Auckland City, 23 at Counties Manakau and nine at Waitemata DHB.

+An Auckland DHB spokeswoman said on average 1200 surgeries were carried out each week at Auckland DHB.

 For some patients it will be "considerable weeks" before they head off again for surgery, she said.